hasaninb6340/Women-Enterpnership-predication-and-deployment-by-flask/README.md

 # dummy variables for categorical data
 Then use dummy variables for categorical data and convert it to 0 and 1.
 # remove variable with high coorelaetion with each other
 After this we check and remove variable with high coorelaetion.
-For that purpose use the function of df.corr()and seborn for analyssi of correlation.
+For that purpose use the function of df.corr()and seborn for analysis of correlation.
 # train test split
  Firt convert data into X and y variable.In next step split data into testing and training data by train test split.
  # Modeling